oddlama/minecraft-server/README.md

 # Minecraft Server Deploy

-This is an example of how to properly(TM) deploy a minecraft server with the following features:
+This is both an installer and an example of how to properly(TM) deploy a minecraft server with the following features:

 - 🚀 Server starts automatically when players connect and shuts down when idle
 - ⏱️ Uses [PaperMC](https://papermc.io) and [Aikar's JVM flags](https://aikar.co/mcflags.html) for maximum performance